-Although he born to define investors, stakeholder Today it refers to all persons or groups affected or influenced by the activities of a company.
-Or even better, or interested individuals or groups influenced by the activities of a company, group and I add- independent professional.
+Although he was born to define investors, stakeholder stakeholder refers today to all those people or groups Affected or influenced by the activities of a company.
+Or even better, persons or groups influenced or interested in the activities of a company, collective and -add- independent professional.

 Types of stakeholder in the company

 There are internal and external stakeholders.
-An image explains perfectly:
+An image explains it perfectly:

-The first thing to consider is that in your Me Inc. (Tom Peters definition The Brand Called You, 1998, here translatable as I, S.L.) do you have stakeholder different internal, and instead you have key partners, mentors…, those persons or entities that will help you reach external stakeholders.
+The first thing to consider is that in your Me Inc. (definition of Tom Peters in The Brand Called You, 1998, here translatable as I, S.l.)
+Have stakeholder stakeholder different interns, and instead you have key partners, Mentors…, those people or entities that will help you reach external stakeholders.

-The second is that the company is you, and therefore there are differences also in the stakeholder external. to get started, we should consider two graphs, the people with a single client (definition of Andrés Pérez Ortega of those who work for others) and people with diverse clients (entrepreneurs, autonomous, self-employed professionals in general).
+The second thing is that the company is you, and therefore there are differences also in the stakeholder stakeholder External.
+For starters, we should consider two charts, people with a single customer (definition of Andrés Pérez Ortega of those who are employed) and people with a diversity of customers (Entrepreneurs, Autonomous, self-employed professionals in general).

-The following describes two graphics groups stakeholder most important personal and detailing who they are, What role do goals or in our career and where we can find them.
+The following describes two graphics groups stakeholder stakeholder most important personal staff and details who they are, what goals or functions they fulfill in our career and where we can find them.